 13.1 It is essential that we have a coherent and understood system for recording assessment outcomes.
-Within our school we record data using SIMS.
+Within our school, data is tracked by the head teacher and assessment coordinator.
+Summative assessment data can be accessed on the GL dashboard and within the academic share.
+Curriculum tracking is recorded using FFT.
 Staff record and analyse their data each term.

-14 Reporting to Parents
+Reporting to Parents

 - 14.1 We value our partnership with parents and reports are one way of ensuring that parents have clear information about both pastoral and academic matters in relation to their child. - 14.2 Reports to parents do not replace our regular dialogue with them.
-Any parent with a query or concern is always invited to contact the school and meet with the class teacher and member of SLT to discuss any concerns, so a plan of action can be agreed. - 14.3 Throughout the academic year we report to our parents in the following ways: Autumn Term - Target report and parental meeting Spring Term - Parental meeting Summer Term - End of year report
+Any parent with a guery or concern is always invited to contact the school and meet with the class teacher and member of SLT to discuss any concerns, so a plan of action can be agreed. - 14.3 Throughout the academic year we report to our parents in the following ways: Autumn Term - Target report and parental meeting

+Spring Term - Parental meeting

+Summer Term - End of year report

-15 Evaluation
+Evaluation